Ranavirus micropterus1

 † Populations may not be currently present.

-This virus was first known only from wild fish and was not reported from hatcheries until 1999 in the southeastern USA.
+Ecology: HABITAT - This virus was first known only from wild fish and was not reported from hatcheries until 1999 in the southeastern USA.
 LMBV can affect Largemouth Bass lethally or subclinically (without symptoms), and is particularly prone to infect bass over 30 cm long.
-The virus is experimentally pathogenic in Striped Bass (Morone saxatilis) but has never caused fish kills in this species in the wild.
-LMBV can also subclinically and non-lethally infect Smallmouth Bass (Micropterus dolomieui), Bluegill (Lepomis macrochirus), Crappie (Pomoxis spp.), and Chain Pickerel (Esox niger).
+LMBV can also infect Smallmouth Bass (Micropterus dolomieui).
+Bluegill (Lepomis macrochirus), Crappie (Pomoxis spp.), and Chain Pickerel (Esox niger) can be infected, but rarely exhibit clinical symptoms, thus they may serve as disease carriers.
 Once exposed to LMBV, a population of Largemouth Bass produces antibodies such that subsequent exposures result in less extreme manifestations of the disease.
-Fish kills can be slow and last for several weeks (Goldberg 2002; Woodland et al. 2002; Grizzle and Brunner 2003; Grizzle et al. 2003; Whelan 2004).
+Male fish have a higher resistance to this disease than females as a result of its impact to estrogen-related immune response pathways.
+Fish kills can be slow and last for several weeks (Goldberg 2002; Woodland et al. 2002; Grizzle and Brunner 2003; Grizzle et al. 2003; Whelan 2004, Dong et al. 2024).

-Means of Introduction: Transport of LMBV in North America probably occurs in live wells of fishing boats when infected fish or water are dumped into new habitat or put in contact with uninfected fish, which are then released.
+Great Lakes Means of Introduction: The US population likely represents a mutation of GV-6 or DFV introduced with aquarium fish imports (Marschang 2025).
+Transport of LMBV within North America probably occurs in live wells of fishing boats when infected fish or water are dumped into new habitat or put in contact with uninfected fish, which are then released.
+Fishing tournaments have been associated with outbreaks, most likely as fish in live wells are both stressed and in close contact (R. Kinnunen Pers.
+Comm.
+2025).
 Stocking of infected fish could also be a vector.

 Great Lakes Impacts: